walmart-vision-statement-mission-statement

 walmart-business-model

-With over $572 billion in net sales in 2022, Walmart operates a differentiated Omni business model with three primary units comprising Walmart U.S., Walmart International, and Sam’s Club (a membership-only warehouse club), together with Walmart+.
-This subscription service includes unlimited free shipping, unlimited delivery from its stores, and discounts launched in 2021.
+With over $611 billion in net sales in 2023, Walmart operates a differentiated business model with three primary units: Walmart U.S., Walmart International, Sam’s Club (a membership-only warehouse club), and Walmart+.
+This subscription service includes free shipping, unlimited delivery from its stores, and discounts launched in 2021.
+The company reported a net income of $11.68 billion in 2023.

 Walmart Revenue vs. Profit